Florida Keys Islands Guide (w/ Beach Info, Photos & Attractions)

 Image of the beautiful palm trees in Islamorada, Florida, taken by Paul Brennan

 Just over 16 miles south of Key Largo lies Islamorada, a village comprising 6 of the Florida Keys.
 These low-key keys are full of incredible nature and wildlife.
-Known for fishing, snorkeling, diving, and beautiful beaches, Islamorada has something for every age and interest!
+Known for fishing, snorkeling, diving, and beautiful beaches, Islamorada, FL, has something for every age and interest!

 Sportfishing Capital of the World